Upd4ting/HLColorObjectTracking/README.md

 # Concept

-Track in real time an object with unique color (led, painted object in a color, etc)
+Track in real time an object with unique color (led, painted object in a color, etc).
+This is using a c++ tcp server to do the image processing.
+This server is only linux compatible.

 # Documentation